Tobias Rotegård

-Tobias Rotegård (born 8 May 2000) is a Norwegian professional basketball player who plays for Kouvot in the Finnish Korisliiga.
+Tobias Rotegård (born 8 May 2000) is a Norwegian professional basketball player who plays for Hestia Menorca of the Spanish Primera FEB.
 He has also played for the Norway men's national basketball team.

 Early life

 When growing up, Rotegård played in a same youth team with his cousin Kristian Sjolund.

 Professional career

 After starting his senior career in his native Norway, Rotegård has played in Australia and Germany.
 In late-September 2025, he moved to Finland after signing with Korisliiga team Kouvot for the 2025–26 season.
+On April 2, 2026, he signed for Hestia Menorca of the Spanish Primera FEB.

 National team career

 Rotegård is a former Norwegian youth international at U16 and U18 levels.

 He has represented the Norway senior national team at the EuroBasket 2025 pre-qualifiers and 2027 FIBA World Cup pre-qualifiers, reuniting with his cousin Sjolund.